Last Updated on May 17, 2023 by Matt

 Age requirement: None

-Slovakia considers electric scooters the same as non-motorized vehicles and allows them to go only as fast as walking speeds.
-There is no age requirement at the moment it seems.
+Electric scooters are considered non-motorized vehicles and allow them to go only as fast as walking speeds.

 Russia